vipnama/hw-4/README.md

 65. Create constants `isInTarget`, `isBelowTarget`, and `isAboveTarget` that equal expressions that evaluate to whether or not `currentHR` is between the lower and upper bounds, below the lower bound, and above the upper bound, respectively.
 Then write an if-else-if statement that will print "You're right on track!" if the user is inside the target zone, "You're doing great, but try to push it a bit!" if the user is below the target zone, and "You're on fire!
 Slow it down just a bit." if the user is above the target zone.

-### Switch Statements

-66. Imagine you're on a baseball team nearing the end of the season.
-Create a `leaguePosition` constant with a value of 1.
-Using a switch statement, print "Champions!" if the leaguePosition is 1, "Runners up" if the value is 2, "Third place" if the value is 3, and "Bad season!" in all other cases.

-67. Write a new switch statement that prints "Medal winner" if leaguePosition is within the range of 1-3.
-Otherwise, print "No medal awarded."

-#### If you completed the Target Heart Rate exercise, you showed different statements to the user based on whether or not the user's heart rate was inside of a target zone.
-Now you decide to just tell them what zone they are in rather than tell them what zone to be in.

-68. Write a switch statement that will print different statements based on what range currentHR falls into.
-Below is a list of ranges and the associated statements

-* 100-120: "You are in the Very Light zone.
-Activity in this zone helps with recovery."
-* 121-140: "You are in the Light zone.
-Activity in this zone helps improve basice endurance and fat burning."
-* 141-160: "You are in the Moderate zone.
-Activity in this zone helps improve aerobic fitness."
-* 161-180: "You are in the Hard zone.
-Activity in this zone increases maximum performance capacity for shorter sessions."
-* 181-200: "You are in the Maximum zone.
-Activity in this zone helps fit athletes develop speed."

-69. If currentHR is above the listed zones, print some kind of warning asking the user to slow down.

-### Ternary Operator

-70. Refactor the code below so that largest is declared and assigned to in one line using the ternary operator.

-71. The code below should look similar to code you wrote in the Fitness Decisions exercise.
-The if-else statement is actually unnecessary, and instead you can print either one statement or the other all on one line using the ternary operator.
-Go ahead and refactor the code below to do just that.
-72.